VladimirSapozhnikov/my-dataquest-projects/README.md

 - [x] Apply the [MLP](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) deep learning Classifier, testing it with a single hidden layer of 8, 16, 32, 64, 128, and 256 neurons.
 - [x] visualise the accuracy scores to see the relationship between the accuracy of classifications and increasing the number of neurons in a single hidden layer.
 - [x] introduce another hidden layer into the model, testing it with increasing number of neurons in both layers, and evalute its performance, comparing it to the single layered model as well as the KNN model.
-- [x] Add another hidden layer to the model, evluating its accuracy, increasing the number of folds in the cross validation to 6, to help deal with overfitting.
+- [x] Add another hidden layer to the model, evaluating its accuracy, increasing the number of folds in the cross validation to 6, to help deal with overfitting.
 - [x] Try to further improve the accuracy of the model by trying different activation functions.
 - [x] identify the rectifier [(ReLu)](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function as the most appropriate function in the context of this project.